Engineering and Mining Geophysics 2018

 EAGE Conferences invite the presentation of new and original material in a range of multi-disciplinary topics in Geoscience and Engineering.
 The EAGE takes plagiarism very seriously.
 Therefore, if an extended abstract or paper, after careful review, examination and consideration, is rejected on the basis of plagiarism, ALL authors of the abstract/paper will be denied the opportunity for further abstract submissions for the following three years.
 Note that this means that NO abstracts/papers from ANY of the authors (as author or co-author on subsequent papers) will be accepted for ANY EAGE event (Annual Meeting or Workshop) for a period of three years starting on the date of the event for which the paper was originally submitted.

-The accepted abstract is published on EarthDoc, which is an official EAGE publications, as submitted.
-Badly written abstracts not only reflect poorly on the authors, but also on the association.
-Many more people read the accepted abstracts than those attending the presentation.
-Therefore EAGE will only consider properly written and informative abstracts that are submitted in line with the template instructions.
+The accepted extended abstract is published on EarthDoc, which are official EAGE publications, as submitted.
+Badly written extended abstracts not only reflect poorly on the authors, but also on the association.
+Many more people read the accepted extended abstracts than those attending the presentation.
+Therefore EAGE will only consider properly written and informative extended abstracts that are submitted in line with the template instructions.

 Authors are encouraged to submit their material for publication in one of the journals of the association.
 Acceptance for the conference does not guarantee acceptance for publication in one of the journals.

-The Selection Committee will consider all abstracts submitted to the EAGE Head Office by 30 June 2018 23:59 hrs (GMT +2) and authors will be notified by end of June 2018.
-The technical programme selection meeting has then taken place and the technical programme with definite session titles and presentation allocation is composed.
+The Technical Programme Committee will consider all extended abstracts submitted to the EAGE by 1 February 2018 23:59 (GMT +2).
+Authors will be notified shortly after the technical programme selection meeting has taken place and the technical programme is composed with definite session titles and presentation allocation.

 Oral and poster presentations are treated equally.